 - Departments that have numerous change orders on a regular basis (not: having numerous change orders does not automatically entitle you to this role.
 Procurement Services must examine why numerous change orders are being processed and whether this should be the correct way to handle transactions).

 The role will allow somebody to receive for anybody in the OMNI system.
 Only an eORR is necessary to obtain the role FSU_PO_PWR_RECEIVER.

-The role of Approver is used to approve requisitions in OMNI to become a purchase order.
+The role of Approver is used to approve requisitions in SpearMart.
 An eORR is necessary to obtain the role FSU_PO_APPROVER.
-The OMNI eProcurement Authorization Form (Approver Application) is required to obtain or update this role.
+The Approver Role Request Form in SpearMart is also required to obtain or update this role.
 The only exception to providing the form is if comments on the eORR mention that the role is for projects only.

 On rare occasions certain types of suppliers may require payment upon completion of services.
 When this is the case, the requisitioning department must clearly indicate on the requisition comments that payment upon completion is required and the reason for the request.
 Procurement Services will pass this request to the Controller's Office to prepare a University check to be sent to the Contract Manager for delivery to the supplier after the services have been completed.
 "Payment upon Completion" requisitions will be automatically accepted in the following instances:

 - Professional artists (this does not include deejays), primarily those contracted through a booking agency.
 Non-artists hired through booking agencies will not automatically be eligible for payment upon completion of services.